MikkelSchubert/paleomix/docs/bam_pipeline/filestructure.rst

 Trimmed reads
 ^^^^^^^^^^^^^

 Each of these folders in turn contains a directory structure that corresponds to the names of the samples, libraries, and lanes, shown here for Lane_1 in library ACGATA.
-If the option "SplitLanesByFilenames" is enabled (as shown here), several numbered folders may be created for each lane, using a 3-digit postfix:
+In addition, numbered folders will be created for each file/pair of files in each lane:

 .. code-block:: bash